-Cinnamon Pavlova with Spiced Apples, Toffee Sauce and Walnuts
+Cinnamon Pavlova with Spiced Apples and Toffee Walnuts

 By Sofia Gallo @in_cucinacon_sofia